San Francisco Bay Guardian June 9, 2009

 The San Francisco school board is expected to vote on giving PE credit to JROTC cadets at its meeting tonight.

-deserve PE credit.
+Saunders, the torture lady, says that JROTC students are "earning their stripes" and deserve PE credit.
 It figures.
 I say Saunders and her enablers at the Chronicle have earned the Abu Ghraib torture-the-truth award.